evabertalan/cgraphs/README.md

   * __distance__: The distcance between the heavy atoms of the H-bond.
 When the input protein structures are experimental structures that lack H atoms, H-bonds are computed with a single distance-based criterion.
 The defualt value is 3.5Å.
   * __angle__: Threshold value for the angle formed by the acceptor heavy atom, the H atom, and the donor heavy atom.
 When protein structures are read from an MD simulation trajectory, this additional H-bond angle criterion can be turned on.
 The defualt value is 60°.

-* **Conservation of H-bonfing groups across structures:** Percentage of structures that must include the graph nodes (H-bonding groups) to be consider the nodes as conserved and be included in the conserved H-bond graphs.
+* **Conservation of H-bonding groups across structures:** Percentage of structures that must include the graph nodes (H-bonding groups) to be consider the nodes as conserved and be included in the conserved H-bond graphs.
 * **Plot for each structure:** Perform the selected analysis types and create the plots for each of the stuctured included in the analysis from the PDB folder.
+  * **Induvidual netwrok:** Calculate the H-bond or water wire network with Bridge and plot the graph.
+  * **Difference graph:** Computes the difference between the H-bond network of a given structure and the conserved graph.
+Graph nodes and edges present only in the given structure of interest for analysis are colored blue, conserved amino acid residues and their connections, gray.
+  * **Linear lenght:** Creates a two-dimensional plot with the linear length of H-bond networks as vertical axis, and the linear projection of the 3rd, Cartesian Z coordinate of the amino acid residue node, as horizontal axis.

 #### H-bond network:
 * **Include crystallographic waters:** When the PBD files don't contain crystallographic the water molecules from the PDB file can be excluded form the computions of the H-bond graphs.